Northrop Grumman halts political donations over Capitol Hill violence

 When Trump blamed “both sides” for violence at a Charlottesville white supremacist rally in 2017, defense firms were among the few companies that supported the president’s business councils.
 Other corporations left the councils in protest, leading to their dissolution.

 Northrop Grumman was not a part of the president’s business councils even before the Charlottesville rallies.
 But the company suffered its own fallout from the rally when ProPublica and the television program “Frontline” identified one of its systems engineers as a member of a white supremacist organization.
-Northrop Grumman fired the engineer after a video surfaced showing him punching a black man at the Charlottesville riot.
+Northrop Grumman fired the engineer after a video surfaced showing him punching a Black man at the Charlottesville riot.

 Political giving from Northrop Grumman’s employee-funded PAC reached $4.8 million last year according to the nonprofit Center for Responsive Politics; its highest point in at least 30 years.
 Contributions from the PAC in 2020 were roughly evenly split between Democrats and Republicans, slightly favoring Democrats.
 Between 2014 and 2020 Republicans received more from the company.